How it works

-This will likely include a Building Performance Specification and any additional technical reports or architectural drawings needed for contractors to be able to provide detailed quotes for the project.
+This will likely include a Building Performance Requirement (BPR) and any additional technical reports or architectural drawings needed for contractors to be able to provide detailed quotes for the project.
 Because every home is different, the cost will vary depending on the home and the measures needed, but a typical project will have costs of £500-1500 at this stage.
 Our team are always happy to talk you through your CSA to ensure you understand any costs included.

 This stage is crucial for our whole house retrofit approach.
 We typically work on complex home retrofits where there are multiple measures in play.
 With these complicated projects it’s very important that contractors have a detailed understanding of the building to avoid any issues with thermal bridging, ventilation, or damp – which we often see in retrofit projects.

 Delivery of retrofit work – 5% project charge

 If you go ahead with your home retrofit, there will be a 5% project charge for our service, and this cost will also be outlined in your CSA.